 2010-11: Tyrvainen led the SM-Liiga with 186 penalty minutes in his first full season with Pelicans.
 In 52 games for the last place Lahti club he also scored 14 goals with 9 assists and had a -9 plus/minus.
 Tyrvainen signed a two-year, entry-level contract with Edmonton in June 2011.

 2011-12: Tyrvainen skated in 55 of 72 games for Edmonton AHL affiliate Oklahoma City in his first pro season in North America.
 The Finnish forward provided the physical, energy presence that he displayed in the SM-Liiga and chipped in offensively for the Barons.
 His 71 penalty minutes tied him with Kirill Tulupov for third-most on the Barons and he was plus-nine with 6 goals and 13 assists.
 Oklahoma City finished first in the West Division and reached the playoff semifinals.
 Tyrvainen skated in all 14 playoff games and was minus-one with 1 assist and 20 penalty minutes.

-Ferocious, relentless, and fearless.
-Tyrvainen developed a reputation in Finland as a dirty player who played over the edge on a regular basis and hit to hurt.
-He isn't without a modicum of skill, however bringing energy and an undeniable physical presence to bear is what his game is all about and those are the attributes that will take him as far as he manages to go.
+Tyrvainen plays a ferocious, relentless, and fearless style and has a reputation in Finland as a dirty player who plays over the edge on a regular basis and hits to hurt.
+He is not without a modicum of skill but bringing energy and an undeniable physical presence is the core of his game.